 For this reason, the safest practice is to always drink bottled water or purified water, which is widely available and used by everyone.
 If you want to learn more about the legal drinking age in Cozumel or of your curious about eating and drinking in Cozumel the article covers that too.

-Is It Safe To Eat In Cozumel?
+Is It Safe To Eat The Food In Cozumel?

 Yes, eating local cuisine and drinking prepared drinks (including cocktails) is safe in Cozumel.
 When it comes to eating and drinking in Cozumel, the island has a plethora of options ranging from high-end restaurants to local street food and of course a seemingly unlimited supply of tequila.